arvidtp/atp.abstractions/README.md

 - atp.outputQueue.js: Add items to a queue that will be pushed out on a clock.
 - atp.popupMessage.js: A fancy text box to give nice tips or stern warnings to patch users.
 Wrapped text with rounded rect backdrop, auto-height fitting, speech-bubble-style arrows and a close button that hides the object.

-To download the whole thing, click “(download)” next to the size at right
+Download the whole thing [here](https://bitbucket.org/arvidtpyh/atp.abstractions/downloads)